 The College of Nursing and Health Professions recognizes its responsibility to provide a healthy environment within which students may learn and prepare themselves to become members of a health occupation.
 Within each profession there are codes and standards for conduct by which all members of the profession are expected to function.
-Thus, when engaged in educational activities whether on campus or in the clinical setting health professionals are expected to be free from the abusive influence of chemical substances/drugs1.
+Thus, when engaged in educational activities whether on campus or in the clinical setting, health professionals are expected to be free from the abusive influence of chemical substances/drugs.
 When students are under the influence of drugs and alcohol, they present a threat to patients, other students and the employees and visitors of clinical facilities.
-It is the responsibility of the student to report any medication/s taken which would adversely affect her/his ability to perform safely in class or clinic.
+It is the responsibility of the student to report any medication/s taken which would adversely affect his/her ability to perform safely in class or clinic.
 Written documentation will be required for verification of medications taken and will be placed in the student's file.
-As a condition of admittance and retention in any professional program in the Arkansas State University College of Nursing and Health Professions all students must sign a SUBSTANCE ABUSE COMPLIANCE CONTRACT agreeing to adhere to the Substance Abuse Policy & Procedures when conducting any activity associated with their educational program.
-As the contract notes, it is inclusive of testing for substances and appropriate release of that information.
+As a condition of admittance and retention in any professional program in the Arkansas State University College of Nursing and Health Professions all students must sign a SUBSTANCE

+ABUSE COMPLIANCE CONTRACT agreeing to adhere to the Substance Abuse Policy & Procedures when conducting any activity associated with their educational program.
+As the contract notes, it is inclusive of testing for substances and appropriate release of the information.

-1The generic meaning of the term "drug" is broadly defined as any chemical substance which affects living systems.
+The generic meaning of the term "drug" is broadly defined as any chemical substance which affects living systems.
 For the purposes of this policy, substance and/or drug abuse are used interchangeably and defined as socially unacceptable use of drugs or other chemical substances for non-therapeutic purposes.
 The substance alcohol (ethanol), by its properties and actions, is a drug and is used as such in this policy.
-Drugs prescribed by a physician licensed to practice medicine and surgery, as long as the drug is taken in accordance with the provider's instructions and do not impair the student's ability to perform his/her duties, are exempt from this policy.
+Drugs prescribed by a licensed clinician, as long as the drug is taken in accordance with the provider's instructions and do not impair the students ability to perform his/her duties, are exempt from this policy.
+However, drugs that do have the ability to impair a student's ability to perform his/her duties safely are prohibited and are subject to this policy.